 Psychological Social Health Service: social workers provide counselling and referral service to assist elders in adapting to communal life and ease issues in relation to emotional, financial and personal relationship; the centre also organise various interest, developmental, educational and volunteer groups for elders to better spend their leisure time.

 Home Care Support: to provide meals and assist elders in their living such as toileting and feeding.

 Living Care: to deliver meals, escort, personal care (e.g. bathing and simple care), rehabilitation exercise and household cleaning and so on.

 Support to Carers: to organise various workshop to share skills of taking care of elders such as caring and rehabilitation tips after stroke, manual-handling technique, home care of patients with diabetes or dementia and so on; in addition, to build a support network among the carers and organise interactive groups.

-Visit or make a phone call to the centre; referred by government departments, the Social Welfare Department, hospitals, welfare organisations, community groups or individuals.
+Visit in person or call to the centre for application; or refereed by government departments, the Social Welfare Department, hospitals, welfare organisations, local groups or individuals.